 Overview

 The Lenovo ThinkPad T430s is the “thin and light” version of the Lenovo ThinkPad T430.
-I put “thin and light” in quotes because compared to most laptops made in the past 5 years the ThinkPad T430s is quite bulky - just not as bulky as the ThinkPad T430 (non “slim” version).
+I put “thin and light” in quotes because the ThinkPad T430s is quite bulky compared to thin laptops made in the past 5 years.
+The s in T430s indicates the slim version of the ThinkPad T430.

 Notebookcheck has a good review of the T430s.
 The review covers some of the differences between the T430s and the T430.
 Basically, the T430s is a lighter, less upgradable version of the T430.
-The T430’s processor can be replaced, whereas the T430s’s processor is soldered in place.
+The T430’s processor can be replaced; the T430s’s processor is soldered in place.

-Of course I’d be remiss if I didn’t mention I’m running Linux on my ThinkPad T430s.
-For anyone looking for a laptop to run Windows 11, the minimum ThinkPad I’d recommend would be the T480.
+Of course, I’d be remiss if I didn’t mention I’m running Linux on my ThinkPad T430s.
+For anyone looking for a laptop to run Windows 11, my minimum ThinkPad recommendation is anything Intel 8th generation (T480).

 My Lenovo ThinkPad T430s

-The ThinkPad T430s came on 1 of 4 CPU options (the CPU is not upgradable, unlike the T430):
+The ThinkPad T430s has 4 CPU options (sadly, the CPU is not upgradable – it is for the T430-non S):

 When I first bought the laptop I ran Xubuntu Linux on it.
 About a year ago when we switched away from using Xubuntu at The Working Centre’s Computer Recycling Project I switched to using Linux Mint on it.
-Currently my T430s is running Linux Mint Cinnamon 22.3, but I’m about to switch away to Debian 13 + XFCE because Debian + XFCE has fantastic performance on minimal hardware.
+I changed to Debian 13 + XFCE after adding the mSATA drive.

 Linux Mint Cinnamon 22.3 Performance

-I benchmarked my T430s with sysbench and geekbench and the scores are as follows:
+I benchmarked my T430s (while still running Linux Mint) with sysbench and geekbench:

 Why change from Linux Mint to Debian if the performance is decent?